Review both the

 To see exactly what the remediation does when applied, the

 MachineConfig object contents use the Ignition objects for the configuration.
-Refer to the Ignition specification for further information about the format.
+See the Ignition specification for further information about the format.
 In our example,

 the spec.config.storage.files.path attribute specifies the file that is being create by this remediation (